 Look at that pretty dough ball!!

 When your bread is done baking, either pop it out of the pan or leave it in–but don’t cut it until you’ve let it cool for at least 10 minutes so you don’t destroy it.
+I find that cutting it slowly (if it’s still warm) keeps it from getting shredded by the knife.
 Storage: this bread will keep on its own at room temp for 4-5 days; you can also keep it in the fridge for 1-2 weeks, just beware that it will be rather hard and will need to be warmed up in a microwave to be enjoyed properly ;o).
 It’s quite delicious with sweet butter.
 I tried cream cheese too but wasn’t crazy about it.
+Also makes good toast!